ľ¹ÏÓ°Ôº

 Overview

 Transport is fundamental to supporting economic growth, creating jobs and connecting people to essential services such as healthcare or education.
 But in many developing countries, the benefits are not being realized. away from an all-weather road, where lack of access is inextricably linked to poverty.
-One in six women globally do not look for jobs out of fear of harassment in transit.
 Road crashes claim over , 93% of them in developing countries.

-There is also an urgent need to reduce the climate impact of transport.
+There is also an urgent need to reduce the transport¡¯s contribution to air pollution.
 Domestic and international transport already contribute 20% of global GHG emissions.
 As populations, economies, and the need for mobility grow, GHG emissions from transport could if left unchecked.

-Ambitious investments in solutions such as high-quality public transport, well-connected cities, non-motorized transport options, and cleaner technologies can help achieve development progress and climate targets simultaneously.
+Ambitious investments in passenger transport such as high-quality public transport, well-connected cities, non-motorized transport options, and cleaner technologies can help achieve economic and environmental goals simultaneously.

 • Avoid unnecessary motorized travel for people and goods;